jhpyle/docassemble/_docs/markup.md

 The syntax of [Markdown] is explained well [elsewhere](https://daringfireball.net/projects/markdown/).

-When generating [documents], **docassemble** uses [Pandoc] to convert your [Markdown] to PDF, RTF, and HTML.
+When generating [documents] from [Markdown], **docassemble** uses [Pandoc] to convert [Markdown] to PDF, RTF, and HTML.
 (Unless you are using [Microsoft Word templates], in which case you will use the [Jinja2] templating language in the Word document.)

 Here are some examples of things you can do with Markdown.

 {% include side-by-side.html demo="markdown-demo" %}

-All of these types of markup will format text in questions as well as text in assembled (with the exception of the `!` image insertion command, which does not work within PDF and RTF documents).
+All of these types of markup will format text in questions as well as text in assembled documents (with the exception of the `!` image insertion command, which does not work within PDF and RTF documents).

 # <a name="mako"></a>Using Mako for logic and generated text

-**docassemble** uses a templating system called [Mako] to allow authors to insert variables and code into questions and documents.
+**docassemble** uses a templating system called [Mako] to allow developers to insert variables and code into questions and documents.

 You can insert the values of variables into question text using [Mako]'s `${ ... }` syntax.